$220 member / $260 non-member

 All sessions of Fundamentals end with raku, a fun and quick firing technique.

-This class is for both beginner and intermediate students.
-Beginners focus on simple forms—bowls, mugs with handles, glazes, and glazing techniques.
+This course is for both beginner and intermediate students.
+Beginners focus on simple forms (bowls and mugs with handles), glazes, and glazing techniques.
 Intermediates receive instruction on techniques they want to hone, such as lidded vessels, plates, or stacked forms.
 Throughout the session, students are introduced to different surface designs to enhance one’s work.
-Emphasis is on what you want to know more about!
+Instruction will be tailored towards the student’s interest!

 Instructor email: email@example.com